srid/notaskinnerbox/README.md

 ## What's in the name?

-Sinner Box refers to the [operant conditioning](http://en.wikipedia.org/wiki/Operant_conditioning) chamber used to train rats.
-I likened the conditioning to us humans mindlessly clicking links (or pressing levers) to feel a spurt of novelty (or satisfying hunger).
+Skinner Box refers to the [operant conditioning](http://en.wikipedia.org/wiki/Operant_conditioning) chamber used to train rats.
+I likened the conditioning to us humans mindlessly clicking links (or pressing the lever) to feel a spurt of novelty (or satisfying hunger).
 "Fast news", it seems, has conditioned us to seek this behaviour in ever greater intensity.
-This concept is widely known as [Information overload](http://en.wikipedia.org/wiki/Information_overload), but that only deflects attention (of the addict) away from his/her psychologicaly behaviour (addiction).
+This concept is widely known as [information overload](http://en.wikipedia.org/wiki/Information_overload), but that only deflects attention (of the addict) away from the psychological behaviour (addiction).

 ## TODO